What Happens to Your Mind, Brain and Body During Meditation?

 Finally, Delta waves are usually associated with deep, dreamless sleep.

 There’s no need to remember all these types of brain waves, but it can be motivating to realize that modern scientific evidence confirms what meditators have known for thousands of years: meditation is good for body and soul.
+You can actually learn to experience well-being both in your body and in that elusive mind of yours.
 Just sit, be mindful, and let your body and mind naturally become relaxed and alert.
 The brain waves will take care of themselves!

 Meditation develops certain areas of the brain, such as those that are responsible for memory, compassion, and empathy.
 Meanwhile, parts of the brain associated with fear, stress, and anxiety (such as the amygdala – the “fight or flight” center) begin to shrink.
 Anxiety neurotransmitters may decrease, whereas the pleasurable neurotransmitter dopamine may increase.
 These and other subtle changes result in an overall feeling of improvement in your health and wellbeing.
 For more information check out this article on How Meditation Changes the Brain.